ShoderSTDL/localtunnel-client/README.md

 Creating model from config: /home/test/stable-diffusion-webui/configs/v1-inference.yaml ...
 ```
-5. (Optional) To connect to a different host, use '--localtunnel-host'
+5. (Optional) To connect to a different host, use '--localtunnel-host' flag
-In the case below, [localtunnel-loopback](https://github.com/jnyfil/localtunnel-loopback) was used.
+In the example below, [localtunnel-loopback](https://github.com/jnyfil/localtunnel-loopback) was used.
 ```shell
 $ ./webui.sh --localtunnel --localtunnel-host="http://123.123.123.123:1234"